🌐 View this article in:

-How do I know what version of Revu I’m using?
+How do I know which version of Revu I’m using?

 To learn how to check your version of Revu, please see this article.

-Should I migrate to Revu 20 or wait for the next version?
+Should I migrate to Revu 20 or Revu 21?

-- Easier access to your work, including markups, tool chests, and documents from the jobsite, the trailer, and in your home
+- Easier access to your work — including markups, tool chests, and documents — from the jobsite, the trailer, and your home

-- More mobility with a seamless connection to our new cloud-based solutions
+- More mobility with a seamless connection to our new suite of cloud-based solutions, Bluebeam Cloud

 - Access to greater security with the introduction of Single-Sign-On (SSO)